jdharrison/website/README.md

-# websites
+# websites, a node.js app
-NodeJS service for serving multiple websites.
+Please visit the online wiki for more information: 'https://github.com/jdharrison/websites/wiki'.